ArcadeCity/arcd-token/README.md

 # Arcade City Token

-Arcade Token (ATX) is the token created by Arcade City.
+Arcade Token (ARCD) is the token created by Arcade City.

 ## Getting Started